Yellow Fever Vaccines

 September 30, 2019 - Oregon Health & Science University spinoff Najít Technologies, Inc., of Beaverton, Oregon, will test a yellow fever version of the HydroVax vaccine platform licensed by OHSU.
 A $3.1-million grant from the National Institutes of Health to Najít will enable Duke University to lead the Phase 1 human clinical trial.
 In addition, OHSU will study how trial participants' immune systems respond to the yellow fever vaccine.
 July 19, 2019 - A Randomized Phase I Clinical Trial of HydroVax-YFV, a Novel Inactivated Yellow Fever Vaccine.

 August 1, 2019, a study published by the NEJM concluded: 'A fractional dose of the 17DD yellow fever vaccine effectively induced seroconversion in seronegative participants at baseline.
 In addition, titers remained above the threshold for seropositivity at 1-year after vaccination in nearly all seropositive participants at 1-month after vaccination.
 These findings support the use of fractional-dose vaccination for outbreak control.'

 Yellow Fever Diagnosis

-Note: The content on this page has been aggregated from the WHO, US CDC, research studies, and has been reviewed by healthcare providers, such as Dr. Robert Carlson.
+Note: The content on this webpage has been aggregated from the WHO, the U.S. CDC, and research studies reviewed by healthcare providers, such as Dr. Robert Carlson.